viam-labs/hand_raiser/README.md

 - `robot.py` talks to `viam-server` to move the hardware itself.
 The code in this file raises and lowers the servo, and wiggles it if it has been raised for a while.
 - `audience.py` keeps track of how many hands are raised.
 This tells the robot when it's time to raise and lower the hand.
 - `zoom_monitor.py` uses Selenium to open a web browser and join the Zoom meeting.
 It counts how many participants in the meeting have their hands raised.
-  - As of summer 2023, Zoom did not have an official API for participart reactions like whether someone has raised their hand.
+  - As of summer 2023, Zoom did not have an official API for participant reactions like whether someone has raised their hand.
 Consequently, we're getting this data by webscraping with Selenium.
 - `secrets.py` contains the way to connect to the robot itself.
 This repo does not contain production data: this file must be edited before things will work.
 - `main.py` ties everything together: it sets up a ZoomMonitor, connects to a robot, wraps the robot in an Audience object, and then sets the hand count in the Audience based on what is reported from the ZoomMonitor.